South Carolina Land For Sale (1675 results)

 This truly singular American landholding, with its intricate tidal river system and secluded hammocks, offer a rare and profound solitude, a place where human presence is a fleeting rarity.
 Explore the dynamic interplay between freshwater and saltwater ecosystems, as the river flows from its inland source to the Atlantic, a testament to the rich biodiversity of this exceptional maritime preserve.
 Amidst the dwindling expanse of grand coastal estates in the South Carolina Lowcountry, this Managed Forest stands as a paragon of exclusivity and exemplary land stewardship, a benchmark against which all others are judged.

-Due to the owner's intimate knowledge of the land, the tract has been conceptually parceled into 7 tracts that can be subdivided if not sold in bulk.
+Due to the owner's intimate knowledge of the land, the tract has been conceptually parceled into 2 tracts.
 These parcels have been thoughtfully chosen based on the lands attributes and natural division corridors.

 A Mitigation proposal, January 2025 Timber Inventory and proposed subdivision concepts available upon request.